xunker/array-subindex/README.md

 # works with hashes, too!
 [ ['foo'], { bar: 'baz' } ][0.5] == 'oobar'
-# 1/2 of "foo" round up to 2/3 + hash->converted to array->first key value
+# 1/2 of "foo" round up to 2/3 + hash.to_a -> 1/2 of first value
 ```

 ## License

-Distributed under the WTFPL lisence: rlespinasse/WTFPL
+Distributed under the [WTFPL](https://github.com/rlespinasse/WTFPL) license.

 ## Contributing